 In order to afford to run one of the world's biggest drinks websites we accept sponsorship and advertising from drinks companies.
 This ranges from straightforward banner advertising to sponsorship of cocktail recipes, but whatever form such product promotions on this site take, we do not consciously let this financial support affect our judgement.
 Indeed, we are particularly rigorous in our reviews of sponsors' products and reassess them frequently.

 We aim to write dispassionate, honest and unbiased reviews.
 We do not favour products that sponsor or advertise with us (see above).
-To the contrary we only accept cocktail sponsorship from products which we like and have rated at least four stars.
+To the contrary, we only accept cocktail sponsorship from products which we like and have rated at least four stars.
 We do not accept sponsorship for products we haven't tried or don't like.
 To paraphrase Victor Bergeron, anyone who says I'm generous when rating sponsor's products is a dirty stinker.

 I don't believe in tasting blind so we don't.
-Fact is, presentation of food and drink affects our perception of it.
+Fact is, the presentation of food and drink affects our perception of it.
 The same goes for the packaging and marketing surrounding a product.
 Consumers and indeed bartenders are affected by these and so we want to assess products with the same influences they have.
 That said I believe we are a lot less influenced by packaging and marketing and more swayed by good liquid.

-As a general rule in life "you get what you pay for".
+As a general rule in life, "you get what you pay for".
 Now and then superb quality is available at a very affordable price.
 Most really great products - especially high-end whiskies - are over-priced but we enjoy a market economy, supplies are limited and people are more than prepared to pay the prices being asked.
-In our rating of products we do not penalise for products being expensive, we do however, score generously to products that we consider excellent value-for-money.
+In our rating of products we do not penalise for products being expensive, we do, however, score generously to products that we consider excellent value-for-money.

 Value-for-money applies to some of the largest brands in the drinks industry offering consistently good products which are made available to mass-market consumers at an affordable price.
-E.g. Tio Pepe sherry, Ketel One vodka, Johnnie Walker scotch and Heineken beer.
+E.g. Tio Pepe sherry, Ketel One vodka, Johnnie Walker Scotch and Heineken beer.